schriste6/bikesharing/README.md

 # Bikesharing Business Analysis

 ## Project Overview:
 This project is focused on visualizing 2019 NYC CitiBike consumer use data.
-Potential investors are interested in this business model's customer base, and if Des Moines, IA, is the right location for a bikesharing venture.
+Potential investors are interested in this business model's customer base, and if Des Moines, IA, is the right location for a new bikesharing venture.

 [Link to Tableau dashboard](https://public.tableau.com/views/NYC_Bikesharing_16487730421000/NYCBikeshare?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)